j4yd3nSB/SkyblockSlayerTools/README.md

 # SlayerTools
-Slayer Tools is a simple-to-use mod that gives you 3 new commands, and over 50 features to make your slayer experience much better, and faster!
+Slayer Tools is a simple-to-use Hypixel Skyblock mod that gives you 3 new commands, and over 50 features to make your slayer experience much better, and faster!

 Commands: